 Best Studio Shoe: Alo Runner

 Why We Love It: That’s right, Alo makes running shoes now.
-I cannot even begin to tell you how many compliments I received on these sneakers when I wore them to my Pilates class recently—everyone was obsessed with the gorgeous colorway and design of these chic sneakers.
+I cannot even begin to tell you how many compliments I received on these sneakers when I wore them to my Pilates class recently—everyone was obsessed with the all-black colorway and design of these chic sneakers.
 As a runner, sometimes I like to jog home from my local studio classes, and I’ve found myself reaching for this pair whenever I’m planning a Pilates-to-running day.
 Not only do they look great, with a super sleek and streamlined silhouette, but they’re also incredibly lightweight and made from 70% recycled materials.
 These feature an extra-firm foam, so they’re ideal for anyone who prefers a more rigid feeling underfoot.
 Based on my personal preference, since they have a bit less support and cushion than other shoes on this list, I’d recommend sticking to shorter distances with the Alo Runners.

 - Width: Standard